-The Ban is also mentioned in FB, as a number of the more exotic entries therein are living proof of why the Ban was written into law in the first place (forbidding the creation of new species of magical creatures).
+The Ban on Experimental Breeding is also mentioned in FB, as a number of the more exotic entries therein are living proof of why the Ban was written into law in the first place (forbidding the creation of new species of magical creatures).

 I'd be interested to know why Draco Malfoy doesn't seem to have tried to take the easy way out of Blast-Ended Skrewt lessons, when he could have just written to ask Lucius (or his mother, for that matter) to report Hagrid to the Department for a possible violation of the Ban.
 He shouldn't have needed Rita Skeeter's interest to prod him into getting a clue...